Right now, as we speak, you don't need to watch it.

 Hey, don't sweat it.

-It wouldn't be anything extraordinary out of the normal if somebody that didn't run was chosen as the nominee.
+wouldn't be anything extraordinary out of the normal if somebody that didn't run was chosen as the nominee.

-As the billionaire businessman's campaign rivals targeted his punitive plan for fighting abortion and extraordinary defense of his campaign manager who police say assaulted a female reporter.
+The Associated Press has a story here that frustrated Republicans grappled with new fears about Donald Trump's impact on their party Wednesday as the billionaire businessman's campaign rivals, targeted his punitive plan for fighting abortion and extraordinary defense of his campaign manager, who police say assaulted a female reporter.

-Concern rippled through Republican circles nationwide, yet few dared criticize Trump directly when asked to.
+Concern rippled through Republican circles nationwide, yet few dared criticize Trump directly when asked to, leery of confronting the man who may well lead their election ticket in November.

-So this story from the AP is about all of these Republicans out there who are supposedly petrified over What happened to Trump in this uh abortion fiasco on MSNBC, and they're very, very worried now that their nominee may be forever tainted, but they don't have the guts to say so because they're afraid of what Trump will do to them if they criticize him, and that's not what they're thinking.
+And they're very, very worried now that their nominee may be forever tainted, but they don't have the guts to say so because they're afraid of what Trump will do to them if they criticize him.

-I'm telling you privately gleeful.
+I'm telling you, they're privately gleeful.

 They really don't.

-The establishment gang, I think is pretty confident within themselves that Trump's not going to be the nominee.
+I'm telling you right here, the establishment boys, and I say that generically, the establishment gang, I think is pretty confident within themselves that Trump's not going to be the nominee.

 Now, I know you've probably heard people say, well, it doesn't matter, Rush.

-It's gonna be Trump or Cruz.
+It's going to be Trump or Cruz.

 I mean, they're two top vote getters.